-DISTRICT SMART GOAL #3: The percentage of all students in grades 1-4 at Pine Island Elementary who earn an achievement level of "low risk" or "college pathway" on the Reading FastBridge Assessment will increase from 72.8% in September 2017 to 74.6% in May 2018.
+DISTRICT SMART GOAL #3 (Qcomp):

+The percentage of all students in grades 1-4 enrolled at Pine Island Elementary who earn an achievement level of "low risk" or "college pathway" on the FastBridge aMath Assessment will increase from 74.6% in fall 2018 to 76.0% in spring 2019.

-DISTRICT SMART GOAL #4: The percentage of all students enrolled October 1st in the Pine Island Middle School (grades 5-8) who earn an achievement level of Meets the Standards or Exceeds the Standards in Reading on the all state accountability tests (MCA, MTAS) will increase from 70.3% in 2017 to 71.1% in 2018.
+DISTRICT SMART GOAL #4 (Qcomp):

+The percentage of all students enrolled

+October 1st in the Pine Island Middle School

+(grades 5-8) who earn an achievement level

+of Meets the Standards or Exceeds the

+Standards in Reading on the all state

+accountability tests (MCA) will increase from

+71.5% in 2018 to 72.5% in 2019.